The various stages through which the service economy has evolved are as follows:

 These organizations are designed with specific roles for their members, and their operation tends to be impersonal, with persons treated as things.

-3) Post-Industrial Society: While an industrial society defines the standard of living by the number of goods, the post-industrial society is concerned with the quality of life, as measured by services such as health, education, and recreation.
-A central figure is a professional person because the information is the key resource rather than energy or physical strength.
+While an industrial society defines the standard of living by the quantity of goods, a post-industrial society is more concerned with the quality of life, measured by services such as health, education, and recreation.
+The central figure is the professional individual, as information becomes the key resource over energy or physical strength.

-After the 19th century, when major industries were already established and when people’s income was expected to grow more, their requirements became more “materialistic,” They began to demand more services in the health, education, and entertainment sectors.
+After the 19th century, when major industries were already established, and people’s incomes were projected to increase, their needs became more “materialistic.”
+They began to demand more services in sectors such as health, education, and entertainment.

 According to Bell, “The transformation from an industrial to a post-industrial society occurs in many ways.”

-- There is a natural development of services, such as transportation and utilities, to support industrial development.
-As labor-saving devices are introduced into the production process, more workers engage in non-manufacturing activities, such as maintenance and repair.
+- The natural progression of services, such as transportation and utilities, supports industrial development.
+As labour-saving devices are integrated into the production process, a larger workforce engages in non-manufacturing activities like maintenance and repair.

-- Growth of the population and mass consumption of goods increase wholesale and retail trade, banking, real estate, and insurance.
+- Population growth and mass consumption of goods lead to an increase in wholesale and retail trade, banking, real estate, and insurance.

-- As income increases, the proportion spent on food and home necessities decreases, and the remainder creates a demand for durables and then for services.
+- As income rises, the proportion spent on food and home necessities decreases, thus creating a demand for durable goods followed by services.

-This phenomenon is analogous to the Maslow hierarchy of needs, which says that once the basic requirements of food and shelter are satisfied, people seek physical goods and, finally, personal development.
+This phenomenon is similar to Maslow’s hierarchy of needs, which proposes that once the basic requirements are met, higher-level needs become the focus.

-Higher education becomes the condition for entry into a post-industrial society, which requires its population’s professional and technical skills.
-Also, claims for more services and social justice lead to a growth in government.
+Higher education becomes a prerequisite for entry into a post-industrial society, which demands the professional and technical skills of its population.
+Furthermore, the demand for more services and social justice fuels the growth of government.

-Concerns for environmental protection require government intervention and illustrate the interdependent and even global character of post-industrial problems.
-The table given above summarizes the features that characterize the pre-industrial, industrial, and post-industrial stages of economic development.
+The need for environmental protection necessitates government intervention, illustrating the interdependent and even global nature of post-industrial problems.
+The table provided above summarises the distinctive features of the pre-industrial, industrial, and post-industrial stages of economic development.